|Trip Duration:||18 days|

 |Start Date||End Date||Price In US Dollar($)||AVAILABILITY||Booking|

-• National Park permit & TIMS permit ( Trekking Information Management System)
+• National permit, permit Gaurishanker Conservation permit TIMS ( Trekking Information Management System)

-• Guide:- including salary, insurance, equipment, flight, food and lodging
+• Guide:- including salary, insurance, equipment, bus transportation, flight fare, food and lodging

-• Porter:- including salary, insurance, equipment, food and lodging
+• Porter:- including salary, insurance, equipment, bus transportation, food and lodging

 • For guest:-Down jacket, Good sleeping bag (down jacket and sleeping bag are to be returned after trip completion)

 • Food in Kathmandu ( Lunch & Dinner)

 • International airfare from your country to Kathmandu and from Kathmandu